djpapzin/nasp-chatbot/README.md

 ## License

 This project is licensed under the MIT License.
-Please see the `LICENSE` file for more details.
+Please see the `LICENSE.md` file for more details.